'Til Tuesday

 Know Your Enemy

-OK, so the depth is more down to delivery than to meaning, lyricist Nicky Wire continuing to perceive the world through the eyes of a surly teenager who's skim-read TS Eliot and Socialist Worker.
+OK, so the depth is more down to delivery than to meaning, lyricist Nicky Wire continuing to perceive the world through the eyes of a surly teenager who's skim-read TS Eliot and whose big brother sells Socialist Worker.
 But to bemoan that would be to throw the baby out with the bathwater: not many bands in their 30s continue to show such passion, manifest here in buzz-saw guitar motifs and James Dean Bradfield's raging vocals.

 The Manics have always been a frustrating band, able to produce albums either of low-key consistency (This is My Truth Tell Me Yours) or of intermittent brilliance (Generation Terrorists and this one), but never of consistent brilliance.
 Still, I can live with that since when they're brilliant they're nigh-on blummin' perfect.